Borrowed From the Boys: 10 Tips to Help You Crush It at Work

 You took on extra projects when asked by your boss.
 You are doing the work of three people!
 You are extremely competent and add great value to your team and your company.
 Don’t get frustrated and angry or feel like your boss is taking advantage of you.
 Instead, do as a man would do and talk to your boss about your worth.

-Boss Girls know their value and have the confidence to insist that their salary and overall compensation is fair and is commensurate with their experience and value.
+Know your value and have the confidence to insist that your salary and overall compensation be fair and commensurate with your experience and value.

 Be comfortable with discomfort.

 You are having an intense conversation with a colleague or boss.
 You have done the work, pulled the data and feel strongly about your position.
 There is some tension in the room because the stakes are very high.
 Your stomach feels queasy.
-Don’t fill the silence with waivering.
+Don’t fill the silence.
 Instead, stand firm, like a man might do.

 Negotiate without backtracking.